[COMM-ORG] Metropolitan Council on Housing update

 and providing nearly all of our financial support.
 We depend on the

 the membership dues - of people like you, in everything that we do.

 Members receive a free subscription to our monthly publication,

 TENANTS' RIGHTS TELEPHONE HOTLINE:

-answers to questions about your rights as a tenant, help in organizing a
+brief answers to questions about your rights as a tenant, and where to

 Met Council on Housing's free clinic offers tenants assistance with